Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/assets/sharing.md

 # Asset Creation & Sharing

+Asset creation and sharing is meant for advanced users to share wallpaper components with new users or for your own purposes.
 If you want to create an asset for others to re-use in their wallpapers, you first have to enable the asset creation options in the editor.
 These are hidden by default to avoid that they confuse new users when trying to publish a wallpaper.

 ## Enable Asset Creation

 You can enable asset creation and sharing in the **View** menu by clicking **Enable Asset Creation**.
+This will enable a few extra buttons throughout the editor that allow you to create new effects and share elements from your wallpaper.

 ![Enable Asset Creation](/img/assets/Enable.png)

 ## Sharing Effect or Layer Assets

-There will now be a new share option right above the wallpaper share option in the Workshop menu.
-Use **Share Assets on Workshop** to upload your assets.
+There will now be a new share option right above the wallpaper share option in the *Workshop* menu.
+Use the **Share Assets on Workshop** to upload your assets.

 ![Sharing on Workshop](/img/assets/Share_on_workshop.png)